topogram/weiboscope-data/README.md

 # Topogram Data

-We use the Weiboscope dataset from HKU University, JMSC - [link](http://147.8.142.179/datazip/).
+Download, extract and index the the Weiboscope dataset collected from **Sina Weibo** by JMSC HKU - [link](http://147.8.142.179/datazip/).

 Requirements are  :